mpociot/reauthenticate/README.md

 By default, reauthanticate is looking for a route `auth/reauthenticate` and a view `auth.reauthenticate` that will hold a password field.

+An example view can be copied from [here](https://github.com/mpociot/reauthenticate/blob/master/views/reauthenticate.blade.php).
+Please note that this file needs to be manually copied, because I didn't want to bloat this package with a service provider.

 The HTTP controller methods can be used from the `Reauthenticates` trait, so your AuthController looks like this:

 ```php